Mishima-syk/11/README.md

-# Mishima.syk #11 Git and GitHab hands on
+# Mishima.syk #11 Git and GitHub hands on

 ## Index